ministryofjustice/laa-check-client-qualifies/README.md

 To combat this we replaced `<h2>` & `<p>` html elements, with `<li>` elements and nested them either in a `<h2>` or `<ul>`structure.
 Helper methods have been created in `results_helper.rb`, to construct these new html elements, remove stylings and only show them when a PDF is generated.

+The iOS screenreader, was also having difficulty announcing the numbers in our tables.
+To combat this, we created the `pdf_friendly_numeric_table_cell` method which uses the `govuk-!-text-align-right` override class, instead of using the `numeric: true` class (for a cell with a number in it).

+Call this method (with the relevant arguments, for this method’s parameters) anytime you want to create a table cell with a number in it, for the use in a PDF.

 ### Data analysis

 We use Blazer for our Cloud Platform environments.